A Comprehensive Survey of Knowledge-Based Vision Question Answering Systems: The Lifecycle of Knowledge in Visual Reasoning Task: Knowledge reasoning

 \subsubsection{Chain-of-Thought}

-Alternatively, Chain-of-Thought (CoT) focuses on leveraging the reasoning capabilities of LLMs.
-In particular, CoT prompting, which uses cues like "Let’s think step by step" or in-context examples with rationales, guides LLMs to generate intermediate reasoning steps.
+Alternatively, CoT focuses on leveraging the reasoning capabilities of LLMs.
+In particular, CoT prompting, which uses cues like ``Let’s think step by step" or in-context examples with rationales, guides LLMs to generate intermediate reasoning steps.
 The key is designing effective prompts to help LLMs decompose complex questions and arrive at correct answers.

-Chen et al. \cite{Chen2024VisualReasoning} introduce a step-by-step reasoning framework (IPVR) that guides LLMs to "see" (analyze the visual context of the question), "think" (generate textual descriptions about the visual content), and "confirm" (validate the reasoning process through rational generation).
+Chen et al. \cite{Chen2024VisualReasoning} introduce a step-by-step reasoning framework that guides LLMs to ``see" (analyze the visual context), ``think" (generate textual descriptions of visual contents), and ``confirm" (validate the reasoning process through rationale generation).
 This structured approach ensures a thorough understanding across modalities during CoT.
-MuKCoT~\cite{Qiu2024ExplainableAnswering} generates auto-labeling reasoning chains via LLMs prompting and distills smaller Vision-and-language models from which to perform CoT reasoning for KBVQA tasks.~\cite{Barezi2024DisentanglingKB-VQA} proposes to first decompose the questions into simpler sub-questions with the LLM and then determine whether the external knowledge is needed when prompting the LLMs.
+MuKCoT~\cite{Qiu2024ExplainableAnswering} generates auto-labeling reasoning chains via LLMs prompting and distills smaller Vision-and-language models from which to perform CoT reasoning for KB-VQA tasks.~\cite{Barezi2024DisentanglingKB-VQA} proposes to first decompose the questions into simpler sub-questions with the LLM and then determine whether the external knowledge is needed when prompting the LLMs.
 Furthermore, MCUD~\cite{Hu2024AVQA} explores the hierarchy CoT reasoning method that sequentially locates the contextual sentences in the knowledge corpus, generates the rationale, and infers the answer.